Skip to main content

 Chronic, low-grade inflammation is a key driver of nearly all age-related chronic diseases, including cardiovascular disease, neurodegeneration, and metabolic syndrome.
 Inflammation can impair hormone receptor sensitivity and disrupt endocrine signaling.
 Assessing inflammatory status is therefore a critical component of a comprehensive diagnostic evaluation.

 High-Sensitivity C-Reactive Protein (hs-CRP) is the most valuable and widely used biomarker for this purpose.
 CRP is an acute-phase reactant protein produced by the liver in response to inflammation.
 The high-sensitivity assay can detect very low levels of chronic inflammation that are associated with increased risk for cardiovascular events and metabolic disease.
-An elevated hs-CRP in a patient with hormonal symptoms suggests that an underlying inflammatory process may be contributing to their condition and must be addressed as part of the therapeutic protocol.

 How Does Lipidology Refine Cardiovascular Risk Assessment?

-A standard lipid panel is a good starting point, but a more advanced assessment of is warranted in the context of hormonal therapy, which can influence lipid metabolism.
+A standard lipid panel is a good starting point, but a more advanced assessment of cardiovascular risk is warranted in the context of hormonal therapy, which can influence lipid metabolism.
 Traditional LDL-C (low-density lipoprotein cholesterol) measurement can be misleading because it measures the total mass of cholesterol within LDL particles, not the number of particles themselves.

 The Apolipoprotein B (ApoB) measurement is a superior marker for assessing cardiovascular risk.
 Each atherogenic lipoprotein particle (including LDL and its precursors) contains exactly one ApoB molecule.
 Therefore, measuring ApoB provides a direct count of the number of potentially plaque-forming particles in circulation.